finalverse/libra2-core/ecosystem/indexer-grpc/indexer-transaction-generator/README.md

 The accounts in `testing_accounts.yaml` will be used to run scripted transactions.
-They are persisted in the config so each scripted transaction's generated output stays consistent between `aptos-indexer-transaction-generator` runs.
+They are persisted in the config so each scripted transaction's generated output stays consistent between `libra2-indexer-transaction-generator` runs.
 You can generate more testing accounts using Aptos CLI by running `aptos init --profile local`.

 TODO: account manager handles address as script argument.